aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

 Another component deployed by CDK is a build/deploy pipeline, that will be triggered by pushes on the CoodeCommit repository.
 Push the contents of this project (excluding node_modules and cdk.out folders) to this repository, and you're ready to start generating new versions of yoyr workflows and deploying them accross different stages and accounts in tour pipeline.

+**Workflow Setup**

+This project currently supports only nextflow pipelines.
+It comes with a preconfigured workflow definition, under [project/workflow](project/workflow) folder.
+The contents of this folder will be uploaded to the codecommit repository created by cdk, and used as source for the Amazon Healthomics custom workflow deployment.
+Replace this folder contents with your own nextflow project, paying special attention to the next files:
+* [project/workflow/nextflow.config](project/workflow/nextflow.config): Update your pipeline version and name so we can follow semantic versioning (see below).
+* [project/workflow/test.parameters.json](test.parameters.json): Update with the bucket and testing file location for the dynamic tests.
+* [project/workflow/parameter-template.json](project/workflow/parameter-template.json): Update with the template for the parameters your workflow is taking.

 ---
 ## Versioning